List of Houston Astros first-round draft picks: Picks

-Although the Astros have drafted 23 pitchers in the first round, Billy Wagner (1993) is one of only 3 left-handed pitchers taken.
+J. R. Richard was the first pitcher selected in the 1969 draft.

+Rod Boxberger (1978) did not reach the major leagues.

 Ramón Castro (1994) was the first player ever selected in the first round of the draft from Puerto Rican by any team.

 Lance Berkman (1997) is one of two players drafted from an institution based in the Astros' home city of Houston.

-Brad Lidge (1998) went on to win the Comeback Player of the Year award in 2008 with the Phillies, a season after leaving the Astros.

 Chris Burke (2001) is the only second baseman taken by the Astros in the first round of the draft.

 Carlos Correa (2012) was the first of three consecutive first overall picks by the Astros.